shksa/Yeezy/readme.md

 ## Tree-walking interpreter
 - It take the AST our parser builds for us and interprets it "on the fly", without any preprocessing or compilation step.

-## Representing Monkey values in Host language
+## Representing Yeezy values in Host language
-- We need a way to represent values of Monkey in the Host language.
+- We need a way to represent values of Yeezy in the Host language.
 - We need to design a **value sysytem** or an **object system**.
 - This system defines what our **eval** function returns.
 - There are different ways to do this.
 - Some use the native types (integers, booleans) of the host language to represent values of the interpreted language not wrapped in anything.

 ## Foundation of our object system
-- Every value in Monkey will be represented as an **Object**, an interface of our design.
+- Every value in Yeezy will be represented as an **Object**, an interface of our design.
-- The values of monkey are are the values of the custom **Object** interface type.
+- The values of Yeezy are are the values of the custom **Object** interface type.
 - Each value will also have a specific representation by custom struct types like **Integer**, **Boolean**.
-- So an integer in Monkey is a value of **Integer** struct, which implements the **Object** interface.
+- So an integer in Yeezy is a value of **Integer** struct, which implements the **Object** interface.
 - On the REPL, the integer value is shown by callong the **Inspect()** method of the **Integer** struct value.

 ## Evaluating expressions and statements